lauraelina-git/crossfit/README.md

 * A user can be created by using the Sign Up-functionality on the frontpage
 * User can sign in to the application from the frontpage (login)
 * When a user is created, the user can also be given "coach"-rights by ticking a box in the registration form.
+* The username and password have limitations that are described on the registration page

 ## Workouts:
 * Only Coaches can create WODs (workouts).